1936 Grand Prix season: Silver Arrows defeated

 Despite his worsening team reputation, Varzi convinced the Auto Union team to enter him in the Milan GP, against the three Italian teams.
-It was a yet another thrilling duel for the spectators between the two Italian masters and for the whole race, they were never more than fifteen seconds apart.
+It was yet another thrilling duel for the spectators between the two Italian masters and for the whole race, they were never more than fifteen seconds apart.
 In the end, it went the way of Nuvolari and his Alfa Romeo.
 Motor-racing attention, indirectly, then turned to France: the Le Mans 24-hours was postponed and eventually cancelled.
 The French Grand Prix and Marne Grand Prix were held on consecutive weekends to the new French sports-car regulations.
 Jean-Pierre Wimille in the new Bugatti Type 57G was unbeatable, and with Raymond Sommer as co-driver won at Monthlèry, then went on to win at Reims and St-Gaudens.

 Racing was growing in South America with regular Grands Prix held in Argentina and Brazil, all run to a mixed formula of European racing cars and American stock cars.
-European drivers were starting to travel to the continent in the summer break, often selling their cars to local drivers rather than bringing them home.
+European drivers were starting to travel to the continent in the summer break, often selling their cars to local drivers afterward, rather than bringing them home.
 This year, the São Paulo GP attracted Scuderia Ferrari – represented by Carlo Pintacuda and Attilio Marinoni.
 It also drew the popular French female racer, Hélène Delangle, who raced under the nom-de-plume "Hellé Nice".
 The Ferrari team-mates were clear favourites and when Pintacuda was allocated #12, in an act of sportsmanship he voluntarily swapped for #38 to start at the back of the grid alongside Marinoni.
 It took only three laps for him to get to the front of the field.
 The three Europeans were running 1-2-3 for most of the race, until with 8 laps to go, "Hellé-Nice" had to make a late pit-stop, dropping to 4th, behind leading Brazilian driver Manuel de Teffé and both driving Alfa Romeo Monzas.
 On the final lap, she caught him at the last corner.
 Both cars went wide, possibly touching at 160 km/h.
 The French woman's car jerked left, hitting the border straw-bales that sent it tumbling into the crowd pressing right up to the edge of the track.
 "Hellé-Nice" was thrown out and into the crowd.
 The terrible accident injured dozens and killed six spectators including a soldier who took the full impact of the driver hitting him.
 "Hellé-Nice" spent two months in hospital with a fractured skull.